Former NBA star opens new restaurant in downtown Tulsa

 “I just want you all to know I got Tulsa roots,” he said.
 “I’m not some outsider coming in.”

-Johnson also acknowledged the owners of three long-lived, Black-owned North Tulsa restaurants, Evelyn's, Wanda J's and Sweet Lisa's Cafe.
-He said the private dining room in the Tulsa location for Fixins contains the names of all the Black-owned restaurants that were operating in the Greenwood neighborhood in the early 1920s, and that these three businesses represented the continuation of that legacy.
+Johnson also acknowledged the owners of three long-lived, Black-owned north Tulsa restaurants: Evelyn’s, Wanda J’s and Sweet Lisa’s Cafe.
+He said the private dining room in Fixins’ Tulsa location contains the names of all the Black-owned restaurants that were operating in the Greenwood neighborhood in the early 1920s, and he said these three businesses represented the continuation of that legacy.

 “This restaurant wouldn’t be here if I hadn’t gotten their permission,” Johnson said.
 “I went to each of these three businesses, and told them what I was wanting to do.
 But I wouldn’t have gone ahead if they hadn’t given their blessing.